jameslinimk/deathban/README.md

 - `/lives` - Shows the player how many lives they have left
 - `/deaths` - Shows the player how many times they have died and information about their deaths
 - `/editlives <player> <amount>` - Edits the lives of a player (requires `deathban.editlives` permission)

+## Permissions

+- `deathban.editlives` - Allows a player to edit the lives of other players
+- `deathban.bypass` - Allows a player to bypass the deathban

 ## Defalt Config